-Exhausted Status card

-Example: After being injured, Luke suffers an attack from an enemy mercenary that results in him receiving 2 damage.
-The GM hands him 2 Wound cards , which brings his total wound count to 3.
-Luke is now Exhausted, he discards all his Wound cards and receives an Exhausted Status card from the GM.
-He will have to sit out the rest of this scene, but will return in the next one.
-Luke will continue to be Exhausted throughout the next episode.
+Example: After being attacked by a skeleton warrior, Briar is badly wounded, and suffers 1 damage.
+The GM hands her 1 Wound (a) card, which brings her total wound count to 4.

+Briar is now Exhausted.
+She discards all her Wound cards, and receives an Exhausted Status card from the GM.

+She will have to sit out the rest of this scene, but will return in the next one.

+Briar will continue to be Exhausted throughout the next episode.
 The effects of this are explained on the Exhausted Status card.